How to Make CBD Crystals

 What Are CBD Crystals?

-CBD crystals are one form of CBD isolate available to users.
-CBD isolate is the purest form of cannabidiol, composed of at least 98% CBD.
+CBD crystals are one form of CBD isolate.
+Remember, CBD isolate is the purest form of cannabidiol, composed of at least 98% CBD.
 Through a unique extraction and purification process, manufacturers remove all other plant extracts from hemp-sourced CBD oil.
 What remains?
 An incredibly pure, white powder that is tasteless and odorless.
 Basically, these crystals are pure cannabidiol without other cannabinoids or other compounds.
-This means that the CBD crystals don’t have any traces of terpenes, flavonoids, THC, or the other compounds that are usually present in your typical full-spectrum CBD products.
+This means that the CBD crystals don’t have any traces of terpenes, flavonoids, THC, or the other compounds that are usually present in typical full-spectrum CBD products.

-Manufacturers moved to produce CBD crystals in order to offer people a strict control over how they use CBD and the amount of CBD and other cannabinoids they consume.
+Manufacturers started developing CBD crystals in order to offer people strict control over CBD use, as well as the amount of CBD and other cannabinoids you consume with your products.

 How Are CBD Crystals Made?

 Like other CBD products, the first step in making CBD crystals involves extracting CBD oil from industrial hemp plants.
 The initial extraction process can be achieved using supercritical carbon dioxide or organic solvents.
-After CBD oil has been obtained from hemp, the extract is still full of other compounds, including other cannabinoids.
-So, when making CBD isolate, the next step is a purifying process that eliminates the extra compounds still present in the CBD extract.
+But after we obtain CBD oil from hemp, the extract is still full of other compounds, including other cannabinoids.
+So, when making CBD isolate, the next step is a purifying process that eliminates any extra compounds.

 The purification process filters all other residual plant materials.
 Then, after extraction and filtration, the CBD extract goes through another process referred to as “winterization”.
 The winterization process removes any traces of additional products left behind after filtration.
 And what remains is a fine white powder that is 99% pure CBD.